unobatbayar/machine-learning/README.md

 ## Contribution

-- Please feel free to contribute as long as it's comprehensive.
+- Please feel free to add links as long as it's comprehensive.
 - If you have finished implementing any project, you can showcase it [here](https://github.com/unobatbayar/machine-learning/discussions/1).

 ### Projects